bbodin/vpsim-release/README.md

     ```sh
     apt install device-tree-compiler
     ```
+Once the package has been properly installed, be sure to have it available and if not, add the path of the dtc executables (something like `.../dtb/usr/bin`) to your `PATH` environment variable.

 ### Configure
-Once you realized the steps in the parent README, you can verify the existence of these two main targets as follows:
- - `vpsim` -> "vpsim_release/bin/"
- - `qemu-system-aarch64` renamed to `vpsim-qemu.so` -> "vpsim_release/lib/qemu/"
+Once you verified the existence of these two main compilation targets, you need to configure your environment variables.
+This is done, depending on your own shell, by sourcing from the `vpsim-release` folder either the (`setup.sh`) bash script or the (`setup.csh`) csh script.

 1. Configure environment variables by sourcing the (`setup.sh`) script: